3mmaqwe/madg-150-asssignments/README.md

 ## Background Infomation
  Before working on theses projects I had a small understanding of coding logic, but no knowledge of any programming language.
 I had in the past attempted to learn a coding language but had not gone anywhere with outside of the small basic tutorials I could find on the internet.
  For my progess I have reached today, I give credit to: **Rhea Vichot, _my Proffessor_ & my Dad** both who helped me to get where I am today.
-Without their help I don't think I could have come to an understanding and gained a new found passion for programming.
+Without their help I don't think I could have come to find new found passion for programming.